williamgilpin/flowtrace_docs/flowtrace_matlab.md

 ## Installation

-Use your browser to download flowtrace for MATLAB from [the host repository on GitHub](https://github.com/williamgilpin/flowtrace_matlab) and put it somehwere on your MATLAB path.
+Use your browser to download flowtrace for MATLAB from [the host repository on GitHub](https://github.com/williamgilpin/flowtrace_matlab) and put it somewhere on your MATLAB path (Direct download link [here](https://github.com/williamgilpin/flowtrace_matlab/archive/master.zip)).
 On OSX/Linux, you can initiate the download from the terminal using

 	curl -OS https://github.com/williamgilpin/flowtrace_matlab/archive/master.zip